EphraimFriedman/Restaurant-review/part-1/README.md

 `SalesTeam` object type.
 Write the code for the custom sales team object in the file `salesTeam.js`.
 Work through the tests until all of the tests pass.

+### TIP

+Keep in mind that a Jasmine test _is just JavaScript_: this means that you can use tools like `console.log()` or `debugger` or any of your Chrome dev tools to "get inside" the test or inside your `Employee` or `SalesTeam` implementations.

+Just because the _form_ is unfamiliar, don't forget your training!

 ## Conclusion